 Rent office hours in a strategic additional location

 Physically expanding your business locations opens up a host of revenue opportunities for your nutrition practice.
-Even renting out space 1 day a week in another wellness clinic, gym, or office location can help you attract new clients (and new types of clients), expand your referral network, and build yod your brand awareness.
+Even renting out space 1 day a week in another wellness clinic, gym, or office location can help you attract new clients (and new types of clients), expand your referral network, and build your brand awareness.
 Furthermore, if you’ve taken the steps to hire another wellness professional, it can be convenient to have them working in your secondary (or additional) location instead of sharing one office space.

 Credential with additional insurance panels, and hire a biller

 To round out our growth marketing strategies list, we’re bringing it back to insurance credentialing.
 If you’ve taken initial steps to credential with some insurance payers, you may want to expand your practice by credentialing with additional payers.
 Accepting a majority of insurances in your area will set your business apart from the rest and ensure an influx of new clients to your business — making ongoing expansion possible.
-Outsourcing your billing to a professional nutrition biller service helps to relieve the additional time you’ll need to spend on managing insurance claims, and instead, allow you to focus on revenue generating services for your practice.
+Outsourcing your billing to a professional nutrition biller service helps to relieve the additional time you’ll need to spend on managing insurance claims, and instead, allow you to focus on revenue generating services for your nutrition business in 2022.

 Make more time to grow your business